Kairum-Labs/should/README.md

 // Typo detection for short substrings (≤20 characters) should.ContainSubstring(t, "Hello, beautiful world!", "beatiful")
 // Output:
-// Expected string to contain 'beatiful', but it was not found
+// Expected string to contain "beatiful", but it was not found
-// Substring   : 'beatiful'
+// Substring   : "beatiful"
-// Actual   : 'Hello, beautiful world!'
+// Actual   : "Hello, beautiful world!"
 //
 // Similar substring found:
 //   └─ 'beautiful' at position 7 - 1 char diff